bormaxi8080/osint-timeline/DRAFT.md

 Data Peek.
 A minimal, fast, database client desktop application.
 Built for developers who want to quickly peek at their data without the bloat: https://github.com/Rohithgilla12/data-peek

 Spec Kit.
 Toolkit to help you get started with Spec-Driven Development: https://github.com/github/spec-kit

+HeyForm simplifies the creation of conversational forms, making it accessible for anyone to gather information or feedback through engaging surveys, quizzes, and polls.
+We are committed to enhancing HeyForm with regular updates, including bug fixes, new features, and performance improvements: https://github.com/heyform/heyform

 mapcn.
 Beautiful map components.
 100% Free, Zero config, one command setup: https://github.com/AnmolSaini16/mapcn